July 30, 2018

 As per convention, a custom dictionary defines Agile as the ability to move quickly.
 In the equally conventional world of IT & Project Management, Agile refers to a methodology that is based on continuous development and deployment.

 It promotes periodic inspection and proficient adaptation of new changes that are beneficial for an organization.
 It promotes teamwork, accountability, and self-organization such that high quality of work in less time is accomplished.
-A dual-impetus approach which not only fulfills the company goal but the customer needs simultaneously.
+A dual-impetus approach that not only fulfills the company goal but the customer needs simultaneously.

 The Agile approach for software development is grossly adopted by an increasing number of businesses and organizations all across the world, that are transitioning from older more frigid methods.
 Software development is conducted using a number of methodologies, most common of which are:

-While Agile is an incremental approach of software design, it is structured on similar stages such as requirement, plan, design, development, release, and monitor, except each stage, is cross-functional, re-scalable and teams from all departments work collaboratively to share their work progress.
+While Agile is an incremental approach of software design, it is structured in similar stages such as requirement, plan, design, development, release, and monitor, except each stage, is cross-functional, re-scalable and teams from all departments work collaboratively to share their work progress.

 Recruiting an ideal software consultant, best suited to get the job done is not always an easy task.
 Software development companies are hiring an individual who is an expert in agile methodologies.